mredenti/ModernCMake/slides/episodes/introduction.md

 ## BUILD SYSTEM GENERATOR

 <!--
+  CMake is a tool designed to help you build and test your software.
+It is now more popular than ever and is now supported by some major IDEs and libraries, including Android Studio, CLion, QtCreator or Visual Studio.

+  Let's cover the basics, understand how CMake works and how to write modern and extensible cross-platform build scripts with CMake.

   CMake as a Scripting Language
   CMake is a tool designed to manage the build process of software projects.
 It uses a scripting language to define the build process in CMakeLists.txt files.
 Here’s how it fits the characteristics of a scripting language: